-For example, There has to be an explanation.
+For example, There has to be an non-contingent basis.
 No, there doesn’t; the cosmos doesn’t have to make sense.
 It’s only our insecure neediness that says it must.
 Maybe the cosmos is inexplicable and always changing?

 Why is it necessary to have an explanation?
 Why does it matter that we have an answer for everything?
 It points to self-absorption, where feeling matter more than facts.
 Accepting the cosmos doesn’t have an explanation in no way undermined abut the ability to reason, to search for truth in our lives, to work, love and play.

 The belief is there has to an Atomos, an uncuttable basis to existence mirrors materialistic attitude towards the cosmos.
-It’s proposing a bedrock/foundation to existence that makes everything else up.
-A pot has to have clay as its substance.
+It’s proposing a bedrock/foundation (a Hypostasis) to existence that makes everything else up.
+Reality has to be made of something.

 But where is the evidence?
 It seems more a claim from values or tradition than anything else.
 There doesn’t have to be a non-contingent foundation to reality.
 That’s a claim made by Western philosophy and religious tradition.